bekk/bekk-christmas/post/react/4-steps-for-the-getting-your-react-code-ready-for-christmas.md

 Let’s split this large component into smaller reusable components.

 In the return() there are four candles that have the same functionality, a state that keeps track if the light is on or off and number for which candle it is.
-We can create another component, Candle, that will do the same, and pass it the property of the candle number.
+In addition, we will pass it the property of the candle number.
 It can look like [this](https://codesandbox.io/s/advent-candles-3-deucm):

 ```javascript
 const Candle = ({ description }) => {